Tell us your ideas for the campus of the future!

 The health sciences schools and colleges are dispersed - having them connected by walkways and flows is better than the current state of things.
 Ideally I would want to put them all near each other to enhance interprofessional dialogue and communication.
 Maintaining a mix of places for specific groups (e.g. a lounge for students in a particular program) as well as a third space for anyone (e.g. a library) is ideal as campus is more connected.

 1. High rise parking structures in a centrally located area for students and staff working on campus.
 We don't have a lot of spare land so building a high rise might work.
-2. Restaurants and shops in a centrally located area for students, patients, visitors and staff on campus.
-3. Housing for patients, visitors and staff on campus.

 Implementing some system or application that would allow for Hybrid type staff to share reserved parking spots when not in use.